hyvyys/Bulletproof/README.md

 # Bulletproof

-[Bulletproof](https://hyvyys.github.io/Bulletproof/) is a font proofing app that loads user-selected local font files and detect their OpenType features and variation axes.
+[Bulletproof](https://hyvyys.github.io/Bulletproof/) Font Tester is a font proofing app that loads user-selected local font files and detects their OpenType features and variation axes.
 Everything is processed locally in the browser, using [OpenType.js](https://github.com/opentypejs/opentype.js).

 Available formatting options: